coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 not properly recompiled with the last version of the file containing module :n:`@qualid`.

-.. exn:: Bad magic number
+.. exn:: Bad magic number.

 The file `ident.vo` was found but either it is not a
 |Coq| compiled module, or it was compiled with an incompatible
 version of |Coq|.

-.. exn:: The file `ident.vo` contains library dirpath and not library dirpath’
+.. exn:: The file `ident.vo` contains library dirpath and not library dirpath’.

 The library file `dirpath’` is indirectly required by the ``Require`` command but it is bound in the current loadpath to the